boxidau/rax-autoscaler/README.md

 ### Note
 rax-autoscaler depend on rackspace monitoring agent to get the data from nodes in scaling group.
 If the agent is not installed please follow : http://www.rackspace.com/knowledge_center/article/install-the-cloud-monitoring-agent

+## Contributing

+- Fork it
+- Create your feature branch (git checkout -b my-new-feature)
+- Commit your changes (git commit -am 'Add some feature')
+- Push to the branch (git push origin my-new-feature)
+- Create new Pull Request